underscoreio/essential-slick/src/pages/data_modelling.md

 ~~~

 We now get type safety without having to define the boiler plate of individual primary key case classes per table.
+Depending on the nature of your application, that might be convenient for you.
 </div>